pts/muxzcat/README.txt

   data) and a small constant overhead.
 * It doesn't support uncompressed data larger than 1610612736 (~1.61 GB).
   FYI linux-4.20.5.tar is about half as much, 854855680 bytes.

+Limitations of muxzcat.c, muxzcat.pl and muxzcat.java:

 * For .xz it supports only LZMA2 (no other filters such as BCJ).
 * For .lzma it doesn't work with files with 5 <= lc + lp <= 8.
 * It doesn't verify checksums (e.g. CRC-32 or CRC-64).
 * It extracts the first stream only, and it ignores the index.

-* It doesn't support dictionary sizes larger than 1610612736 bytes (~1.61 GB).
-  (This is not a problem in practice, because even the ouput of `xz -9e' uses only 64 MiB dictionary size.)
+Limitations of muxzcat.java:

-* muxzcat.java doesn't work with Avian 0.6 (OutOfMemoryError).
+* It doesn't work with Avian 0.6 (OutOfMemoryError).
-* muxzcat.java uses the maximum amount of memory (~1.61 GB) for some .lzma files which don't have their uncompressed size specified.
+* It uses the maximum amount of memory (~1.61 GB) for some .lzma files which don't have their uncompressed size specified.
 This includes files created by `xz --format=lzma'.